Why does the University charge for parking?

 What happens if I do not pay a ticket?

 You run the risk of having a financial stop put on your student account.
-This impacts your ability to register for classes, obtain grades and transcripts,or to graduate.
-If not a student upaid citations will be sent to Central Collections This may affect the credit of the vehicle's registered owner.
-In addition, individuals with outstanding citations may be subject to booting and/or towing
+This may impact your ability to register for classes, obtain grades and transcripts, or even to graduate.
+Unpaid tickets left on student accounts will eventually be forwarded to a collection agency.
+If not a current UCCS student, unpaid parking citations will be sent to a collection agency.
+This may affect the credit rating of the vehicle's registered owner.
+In addition, individuals with outstanding citations may be subject to booting and/or towing while parked anywhere on UCCS owned property.

 I sold my vehicle; why has your office sent me a letter for an outstanding ticket?

 Upon sale of a vehicle, you are required to remove your license plates.
-If you fail to remove your license plates, you will still show up as the registered owner of that vehicle until it is re-registered.
-The person ultimately responsible for parking tickets is the registered owner of the vehicle.
-Providing a bill of sale or other documentation may absolve you of the responsibility for any citations received.
+If you fail to remove your license plates, you will still show as the registered owner of that vehicle until it is re-registered.
+The person ultimately responsible for parking tickets is the registered owner of the vehicle, providing we cannot associate the vehicle to a current student.
+Providing a bill of sale or other documentation may help absolve you of the responsibility for any citations received.